ueberdosis/tiptap/docs/src/docPages/api/events.md

     // The editor isn’t focused anymore.
   },
   onDestroy() {
-    // The editor is destroyed.
+    // The editor is being destroyed.
   },
 })
 ```

-## Option 2: Later
+## Option 2: Binding
 Or you can register your event listeners on a running editor instance:

 ### Bind event listeners